BDC Hamburger Icon

 Open row

-The benefits of being adaptable
+Benefits of being adaptable

 Do you start each day with the mindset that you’re prepared to handle whatever might happen?
 Or does the prospect of experiencing unexpected events or circumstances leave you feeling anxious and insecure?
-Adaptability is the skill that influences how you respond to change.
+Adaptability is the quality that influences how you respond to change.
 People with high adaptability are often described as being flexible, team players or able to go with the flow.

-1. You’ll be more valuable to your business or employer.
+You’ll be more valuable to your business or employer.

 An organization’s ability to adapt can be considered a competitive advantage.
 The same is true for individuals: Employers increasingly want workers who can adapt to an ever-changing workplace.
-Someone adaptable is open to new ideas and doesn’t need to do things a specific way just because that’s how they’ve always been done.
+Someone who’s adaptable is open to new ideas and doesn’t need to do things a specific way just because that’s how they’ve always been done.
 They can anticipate changes and don’t panic when things don’t go according to plan.

 Did You Know?Did you know